-- 4. Billing for non-covered services as if covered.
-Submitting a claim using a covered service code when the actual service was a non-covered service.
-"Necessary" does not always constitute "covered". - 5.
-Known misuse of provider identification numbers, which results in improper billing.
+4. Billing for non-covered services as if covered.

+This is the submission of a claim using a covered service code when the actual service was a non-covered service.
+"Necessary" does not always constitute "covered".

+5. Known misuse of provider identification numbers, which results in improper billing.

-A provider has not yet been issued a provider number so uses another provider's number.
+This is when a provider who has not yet been issued a provider number uses another provider's number.
 Staff need to bill using the correct provider number, even if that means delaying billing until the provider receives the correct provider number.